RajeshSivadasan/alice-blue-futures/README.md

-# alice_blue
-Fully automated Python based Algo trading bot for Nifty / Banknifty futures and options

-# Alice Blue Algo Trading with Python on NSE and MCX
+# Fully automated Alice Blue Algo Trading with Python on NSE and MCX for Nifty / Crude / Banknifty futures and options
 This algo trading bot is my first attempt to try, learn and implement my python programming skills.
 Please use this only for reference and at your own risk.
 This repository contains python code to perform algo trading on India, NSE through AliceBlue broker.
 You need to have a valid AliceBlue client ID, password, 2FA authentication password set and API enabled (ask aliceblue support) to get this working.